funkhaus/fuxt/README.md

 -   For everything we need slug/name and encoded id generally
 -   Current page, and all its child pages (for grid pages).
 -   Get menu by name
--   News grid?
+-   Get all Posts
--   Category and it’s posts (featured image, title, id).
+-   Category, and it’s posts (featured image, title, id).
 Need parent category name and description too.
 -   Current post (title, featured image, content)
 -   Anytime we need a featured image we need (src-set, caption, height, width, video-url, title)
 -   Get page ancestors pages (to build breadcrumbs)
+-   Get next/prev post or page (for pagination)